2.7 Wellness, Stress, and Peer Risk

 • BPOC defines wellness as a continuum that goes beyond the absence of disease and includes physical, mental, spiritual, and socio-emotional well-being.

-• BPOC distinguishes eustress, distress, acute stress, chronic stress, critical incident stress, and PTSD.
+• BPOC distinguishes eustress, distress, acute stress, chronic stress, critical-incident stress, and post-traumatic stress disorder.

-• The 2026 JTA includes self-care, recognizing vicarious trauma, recognizing peer suicide risk, and seeking professional help among Physical Skills and Mental Health core tasks.
+• The 2026 JTA includes self-care, recognizing vicarious trauma, recognizing peer suicide risk, and seeking professional help as core mental-health tasks.

 Wellness as readiness and risk control